 Also closely watched at the CFTC is a proposed rule setting capital requirements for swap dealers, and on that proposal too, Giancarlo has raised qualms.
 Lookadoo said the ultimate outlines of the capital rule could have major impact on whether swap dealers that are provisionally registered as dealers stay in that business or choose to "unregister," affecting the diversity of parties available to help commercial entities hedge their risks.

 Lastly, Giancarlo has on multiple occasions spoken more broadly of his concerns about increased liquidity risk in the global financial system and how multiple rules were affecting liquidity.
-In addition, he has criticized what he sees as a mismatch between the CFTC's overall swaps trading regulatory framework and the distinct liquidy and trading dynamics of the global swaps market.
+In addition, he has criticized what he sees as a mismatch between the CFTC's overall swaps trading regulatory framework and the distinct liquidity and trading dynamics of the global swaps market.
 The parameters of policies that might flow from those far- reaching concerns are yet to be seen.